Particular/docs.particular.net/samples/saga/simple/sample.md

 ---
 title: Saga Sample
-summary: This sample shows how build and use a saga.
+summary: How build and use a saga.
+reviewed: 2016-03-21
 tags:
 - Saga
 - SagaFinder